 Onsite Safeguarding Review

-The process for this review is initially the same as the desktop review, with the addition of an Area Safeguarding Advisor visiting the school.
+The process for this review is initially the same as the desktop review, with the addition of a Safeguarding Advisor visiting the school.
 During the visit, the advisor will speak with pupils and staff and check documentation to confirm the information shared by the senior leaders during the meeting to discuss the self-review tool.
 The visit will also provide an opportunity to observe whether the school is demonstrating a safe culture.
 A standalone onsite online safety review can also be commissioned.

 Observations made by the advisor during their visit will be recorded alongside any recommendations on the self-review tool.
 In addition to the benefits outlined of the desktop review, the onsite review will provide further confirmation and reassurance that expected processes are in place.